Deepak-Mewada/Resource/Neuroscience is Source Separation.md

 - Electrical fields from geomatrically opposing dipoles cancel out leading to zero change in voltage that you can measure with EEG
 2.Uncertainiites in anatomical localization
 ![image](https://user-images.githubusercontent.com/61898308/168241693-89af5dac-8abd-40af-89e3-cdd720da8d71.png)
-- Not measuring electrical activity directly spatially directly from the brain it is electrical activity coming from the brain but we mesure it from the outside.
+- Not measuring electrical activity directly spatially directly from the brain it is electrical activity coming from the brain but we measure it from the outside.
-- Where does in the brain these EEg signal come from?
+- Where does in the brain these EEG signal come from?
 Mathematical ways
 ![image](https://user-images.githubusercontent.com/61898308/168241756-89aea85c-0978-4679-9933-66bf39abe6eb.png)
 - There are lot of uncertainities in these localization.
 - there are already so much rich info in temporal,spectral,and spatial information in EEG that we no need to necesarilly need to estimate the physically location of  the brain signal

- 3.Data(mdim,noises),analysis,and analysis, and visualization are complicated,time-consuming,and annoying
+3. Data(mdim,noises),analysis,and analysis, and visualization are complicated,time-consuming,and annoying
-4.High temporal precision and resolution -can be good when when we know excatly when that process happened;
+4. High temporal precision and resolution -can be good when when we know excatly when that process happened;
 - However while studying slower cognitive process we don't know excatly when that process happened -read para and come up with hypothesis-
 - excatly we dont know when they come up with hypothesis excatly at what time point - we don't know when that cognititve process happened
  - Therefor temporal precision is a disadvantage